 Obtaining a Request Form

-You may obtain a Request for Government Records Form by downloading the Records Request Form, to be compiled and either:
+You may obtain a Request for Government Records Form by downloading the Records Request Form HERE, to be completed and either:

-- delivered, in person, to the College Custodian of Public Records.
+- delivered, in person, to Jaime M. Segal, Custodian of Records.

 Right of Appeal

 A person who is denied access to a government record by the Custodian, at the option of the requestor, may institute a proceeding challenging the Custodian’s decision by (1) filing a complaint with the Government Records Council, PO Box 819, Trenton, NJ 08625-0819 or (2) by filing an action in the Superior Court, Union County Courthouse, Elizabeth, NJ.